thingsboard/thingsboard.github.io/_includes/docs/pe/mqtt-broker/white-labeling.md

 ## Overview

-White labeling lets you tailor your TBMQ instance to match your brand and preferences—especially useful for companies delivering IoT solutions to their customers.
+White labeling lets you tailor your TBMQ instance to match your brand and preferences - especially useful for companies delivering IoT solutions to their customers.

 Set your company or product name, upload your logo, choose color palettes.